Skip to main content

 Continue reading below

-Ingredients for Green bean and tuna salad with basil dressing
+Ingredients for Green Bean and Tuna Salad with Basil Dressing

 • 1 shallot, coarsely chopped

-• 45 ml sherry vinegar or red wine vinegar
+• 45ml sherry vinegar or red wine vinegar

-• 5 ml kosher salt, plus more
+• 1 teaspoon kosher salt, plus more

-• 450 g green beans, trimmed
+• 450g green beans, trimmed

-• 40 g basil leaves
+• 350ml basil leaves

-• 90 ml extra-virgin olive oil
+• 90ml extra-virgin olive oil

-• 30 ml fresh lemon juice
+• 2 tablespoons fresh lemon juice

-• 5 ml freshly ground black pepper
+• 1 teaspoon freshly ground black pepper

-• 400 g can white beans, drained, rinsed
+• 1 (400g) can white beans, drained, rinsed

-• 60 g parsley leaves with tender stems
+• 150g parsley leaves with tender stems

-• 60 g capers, drained
+• 60ml capers, drained

-• 170 g jar oil-packed tuna, drained, flaked into pieces
+• 1 (170g) jar oil-packed tuna, drained, flaked into pieces

-How to make Green bean and tuna salad with basil dressing
+How to make Green Bean and Tuna Salad with Basil Dressing

-4. Pour the dressing into a large bowl.
-Add the green beans, lettuce, white beans, parsley, and capers, then toss with your hands to coat.
+Add basil, oil, lemon juice, and pepper to shallot mixture and blend until mostly smooth.
+Pour dressing into a large bowl.
+Add green beans, lettuce, white beans, parsley, and capers and toss with your hands to coat.
+Add tuna and gently toss to combine.
+Transfer salad to a platter.

 Disclaimer